human-conditions/yodrew.github.io-original/_pages/appendix-laws-of-life.md

 It's a gripping set of ideas.
 It's essential to understanding hygiene and appreciating its gravitas.

 But as a writer and thinker, I now find this form of the list arcane.

+- without grouping and hierarchy, it is 3-4 times too long to remember and use
+- order is nearly random
+- its numbers only highlight its length and distract from the titles
+- some titles are too long
-Without grouping and hierarchy, it is five times too long to remember and use.
-Order is nearly random.
-Its numbers only highlight its length and distract from the titles.
-Some titles are too long.
-The hundred-year old language is verbose everywhere.
-The laws over-emphasize action, food, and energy.
-They barely treat being, consciousness, structure, which are more fundamental.
+- the hundred-year old language is verbose everywhere
+- the laws emphasize action, food, and energy and barely treat being, consciousness, and structure, which are more fundamental

 No wonder hygiene has been marginalized.
 In my version, I fixed these flaws.
+I have identified the laws as either primary or secondary, and organized the secondary ones into 4 groups: process, reserves, energy, substance.

+This included:

-This included splitting the difficult _Life's Great Law_ into the primary law of _Force_ and the new secondary law of _Proportion_.
-I expanded the law of _Order_ and formulated two new axiomatic laws of _Coordination_ and _Capacity_.
-I combined the nearly identical laws of _Development_ and _the Minimum_.
+- splitting the difficult _Life's Great Law_ into the primary law of _Force_ and the new secondary law of _Proportion_
+- expanding the law of _Order_
+- formulating two new primary laws, of _Coordination_ and _Capacity_
+- combining the nearly identical secondary laws of _Development_ and _the Minimum_

 There is probably more to do, but at least the work is started.
+Perhaps there should be only 3-5 laws, and each would include the principles of the rest as elements or sub laws.
+Anyway, over time, further integration or reformulation will bring hygiene within reach of everyone's understanding.